 Together with its member organisations, OQA, an organisation with decades of experience, sees its mission in promoting quality and strengthening competitiveness of Austrian trade and industry.
-At the moment about 500 registered companies are multiple users of the Quality Label.
+At the moment about 500 registered companies are multiple users of the Austria Quality Seal.
 This is clear evidence for intensive commitment.

-Upon entry into force of the new Act (probably spring 2010), supervision and control by the Federal Ministry for Science, Research and Economy will continue to be guaranteed.
+Upon entry into force of Act 2010, supervision and control by the Federal Ministry for Digital, Business and Enterprise will continue to be guaranteed.

-OQA Zertifizierungs-GmbH (Certification Ltd.) (100% subsidiary of OQA Österreichische Arbeitsgemeinschaft zur Förderung der Qualität (Austrian Workgroup for Promoting Quality)) was established in December 2007.
+OQA Zertifizierungs-GmbH (Certification Ltd.) (100% subsidiary of OQA – Austrian Society for the Promotion of Quality) was established in December 2007.
 Accreditation existing since November 26, 2004 (Austrian Accreditation Act, BGBl. (“Bundesgesetzblatt” – Law Gazette) No. 448/2004) as a Certification Body acc. to ÖNORM EN 45011, which had been granted by the Federal Ministry for Economic Affairs and Labour, was transferred to OQA Zertifizierungs-GmbH (Certification Ltd.) in June 2008.
 With the edict BGBl.
 154 from 10.05.2011 the accreditation extent has been expanded.

 OQA is independent in economic terms and from any political party and uses the resources it gains itself as an NPO to strengthen its own efficiency in the service of society.